Clarence Richeson: Murder and execution

-Reverend Richeson was executed in an electric chair May 21, 1912, at 12:17 a.m.
+Reverend Richeson was executed in an electric chair on May 21, 1912, at 12:17 a.m.
 It was the fourteenth such execution since Massachusetts adopted the electric chair.
 It was the most successful to that time since the current only had to be applied once and the death affidavit was signed 15 minutes later.
 The prior Sunday, May 19, the crowds outside the prison became so large that the outer gates were closed to prevent the crowd encroaching on the prison premises and a special police patrol was assigned.
 The next day more than two thousand people stood outside the prison walls for hours in pouring rain.
 After the execution, the crowd lingered through the night and did not fully disperse until the following morning.

 Media coverage

 The New York Times and Boston Globe ran extensive coverage on this murder and citations are used to complement and supplement Briggs's accounts.
 The New York Times also provided extensive coverage extending beyond the date of execution.
-The New York Daily Post reviewed the episode March 24, 2007, under the headline "Murdered by the Minister."

-Post-execution

-Following the murder, Violet moved from Massachusetts to a settlement house in New York City.
-She devoted the rest of her life to the settlement movement.